CooperASC/cooperasc.github.com/committees.md

 The Alumni Committee determines qualifications for admissions.

+## Board Chairman

-## The Board Chairman Committee meets with the chairman of the board for more effective discussion.
+The Board Chairman Committee meets with the chairman of the board for more effective discussion.

 ## Book Fair